TempGenomics-RCN/website/website_instructions.md

 #### Modifying the website

-1. Go to the GitHub repository hosting the website and select the `gh-pages` from the brach drop-down menu.
+1. Go to the GitHub repository hosting the website and select the `gh-pages` brach from the drop-down menu.
 2. Click the `index.md` file on the left (clicking on the message in the middle of the page shows commit info but does NOT open the index file).
-3. Edit this file as you would edit a markdown document
+3. Edit this file as you would edit a markdown document (see bellow).
 4. Commit changes.
 The website will automatically update after a few minutes.

 #### Markdown

-There is a lot info online about the markdown format but everything you need to know to to get started is already summirized by GitHub [here](https://guides.github.com/features/mastering-markdown/)
+There is a lot online info about the markdown format but everything you need to know to get started is already summirized by GitHub [here](https://guides.github.com/features/mastering-markdown/)

 Mainly: